 There is an exhibition center which displays pictures of many different types of crocs and their characteristics and also explains their complete life cycle.

 As I mentioned earlier, a large part of the farm is reserved for actual farming and harvesting the creatures.
 Unfortunate but true that crocodile meat as well as leather products made out of its skin are in high demand.
-At the souvenir shops near the entrance, you will find such products as purses, bags, shoes etc made out of croc skin.
+At the Croc Skin Product Shop near the entrance, you will find high quality products such as purses, bags, shoes etc made out of croc skin.
 They can be very expensive.
 For example a key chain with leather handle can be around RM150 and a handbag can cost up to RM35,000.
-You will also get crocodile meat at one of these shops.

 There is a car parking area in front of the entrance.
 There are souvenir shops selling products made of croc skin.